Incoming Freshman Competitive Scholarship Program

-Our Incoming Freshman Scholarship Program awards a renewable four year $3000 scholarship for a total of $12,000.
+Our Incoming Freshman Competitive Scholarship Program awards a renewable four-year scholarship valued up to $3,000 for a possible total of $12,000.
 (Students must maintain certain academic requirements to renew the award each year.)
-There is no application for this scholarship.
-Incoming freshman are automatically offered the scholarship and sent an award letter in January (pending funds availability) if the following requirements are met:
+Incoming freshman are considered for the scholarship if the following requirements are met:

 - A student must apply to UK and select a College of Engineering major by December 1.
 All test scores and transcripts must be in by that date, as well.

 - A student must have a composite score of 30 on the ACT or 1360 on the SAT

 - A student must have a math score of 33 on the ACT or 740 on the SAT

 - A student must have a 3.50 unweighted high school GPA

 If you choose not to submit ACT or SAT scores for admission and scholarship purposes, your application will be reviewed for scholarship consideration on a holistic basis.
 However, we strongly encourage students to take the ACT or SAT and submit official scores to UK via the testing agency.